Vandervell v IRC: Facts

-Tony Vandervell was a wealthy racing car manufacturer with a company called Vandervell Products Ltd. He wanted to donate to the Royal College of Surgeons, to establish a chair of pharmacology.
+Tony Vandervell was a wealthy racing car manufacturer with a company called Vandervell Products Ltd. He wanted to donate to the Royal College of Surgeons to establish a chair of pharmacology.
 He also wanted to avoid paying tax on the donation.
-At the time, stamp duty applied to outright donations and taxes applied to any income through dividends on company shares.
-However, since the Royal College of Surgeons was a charity it was not liable to pay tax on any income.
+At the time, United Kingdom tax law recognised both stamp duties on outright donations as well as a dividends tax on company shares.
+However, since the Royal College of Surgeons was a charity, it was not liable to pay tax on any income.

-Vandervell orally instructed his trust company (Vandervell Trustees Ltd, which was also set up to administer his money for his children) to transfer 100,000 shares in Vandervell Products Ltd to the Royal College of Surgeons, with an option for the trustees to purchase the shares back for £5000.
+In 1958, through a series of informal letters and oral instructions, Vandervell instructed his trust company (Vandervell Trustees Ltd, which was also set up to administer his money for his children) to transfer 100,000 shares in Vandervell Products Ltd to the Royal College of Surgeons, with an option for the trustees to purchase the shares back for £5,000.
 He then instructed the company to declare a dividend on the shares.
+Whilst the shares were in the possession of the Royal College of Surgeons, it paid out £245,000 in dividends up to 1961.

+Procedural history

-So while the shares were in the possession of the Royal College of Surgeons, it paid out £245,000 in dividends up to 1961.
-Vandervell had hoped this would mean that he would avoid tax (as opposed to simply getting income for himself, on which he would pay tax, and then giving the money to the College).
-Unfortunately, in 1960, the Inland Revenue assessed Vandervell as being liable to surtax on the dividends on the shares, as if he had not disposed of them.
+In 1960, the Inland Revenue assessed Vandervell as being liable to surtax on the dividends on the shares, as if he had not disposed of them.
+In 1964, the High Court heard an appeal by Vandervell against the IRC, dismissing the appeal.
+In 1965, Vandervell appealed to the Court of Appeal, who also dismissed the appeal.
+In 1966, Vandervell appealed to the House of Lords, only to have his case dismissed for the third time.

-The Inland Revenue argued that Vandervell retained an equitable interest in the shares.
-They were still his, as even though the shares were possessed by the College, he had the option to get them back.
-They also argued his oral instruction to the trust company was not capable of transferring the equitable interest, because it did not comply with the formality requirements specified in Law of Property Act 1925 section 53(1)(c).
-This section requires signed writing to evidence the existence of a disposition.
-So he should be liable to pay tax on dividends from those shares.
+Issues of law

+Vandervell had made this arrangement as he believed it would allow him to avoid taxes, as opposed to simply retaining the shares, earning the dividends for himself, and then giving those earnings to the College.
+The IRC, however, argued that Vandervell retained at least an equitable interest in the shares.